Personal current accounts (PCA) is common, in terms of, modern life because

 Benefits

-It has many benefits as it unifies household finance, simplifies the payment of shared bills, and makes it easy to share funds.
+It has many benefits, as it unifies household finance, simplifies the payment of shared bills, and makes it easy to share funds.

 Tenancy in common

-There can be regulations where the account operates as per tenancy in common where if the owner passes away; the part of share is passed to their estate.
+There can be regulations where the account operates as per tenancy in common where if the owner passes away, part of the share is passed to their estate.

 Credit card